Rafin14/S3FN/README.md

 # Label Semantics for Robust Hyperspectral Image Classification

-This repository contains code and resources from our IJCNN 2025 paper **"Label Semantics for Robust Hyperspectral Image Classification"**, with detailed implementation for the **Hyperspectral Blueberry** dataset using 3D-CNN and the proposed **S3FN** (Semantics-Supervised Spectral Feature Network) framework.
+This repository contains code and resources from our IJCNN 2025 paper **"Label Semantics for Robust Hyperspectral Image Classification"**, with detailed implementation for the **HyperspectralBlueberries** dataset using the proposed **S3FN** (Semantic Spectral-
+Spatial Fusion Network) framework and baselines.

 ---